German electronic music: German electronic artists

 Funker Vogt is a German electronic-industrial musical group founded in 1995 with an aggressive style.
 Their debut album was Thanks for Nothing (1996).

 Wumpscut is a German Dark electro-industrial group.
 Formed by Rudy Ratzinger in 1991, they debuted with their album Defcon and remained active until 2017.

 Project Pitchfork was a Hamburg-based German Dark Wave electronic artist, inspired by New Wave artists, pop-oriented groups like SPK, and the New Wave movement of arts including Jean Michael Jean and Vangelis.
 They debuted with their album K.N.K.A in 1990.

-Wolfsheim was a German synthpop and darkwave band formed in 1987 in Hamburg, consisting of Heppner and Reinhardt, who split up in 2009 due to personal reasons.
+Wolfsheim was a German synthpop and darkwave band formed in 1987 in Hamburg, consisting of Heppner and Reinhardt, who split up in 2009 for personal reasons.
 Their first album, Ken Manage, was released in 1988.

 Kraftwerk was a highly influential electronic pop quartet who formed the foundations for synthesiser music in the 70s and 80s.
 Achieving international commercial fame and success, their songs, "Autobahn" and "The Model", retains a niche cultural following even today.